jairampatel/detect/README.md

 Detect
 ------

 A top-down shooter game built using socket.io and HTML5.
+See it live here: http://detect.herokuapp.com